Transferring colleges is not a decision to be taken lightly.

 I am an international student.
 What is the difference in applying to an American college as a freshman or as a transfer student?
 Which is better?
 How do I get financial aid?

 Some colleges accept transfer students and some don’t.
 Usually, a student goes to a community college with the idea that he or she is going to end up at some bigger named college or university as a transfer.
-The reason you should understand your goal is because you want to be taking courses that will actually transfer as college credit to the particular school you ultimately plan to graduate from.
+The reason you should understand your goal is that you want to be taking courses that will actually transfer as college credit to the particular school you ultimately plan to graduate from.
 Students approach college as a transfer for a variety of reasons.
 Maybe they don’t have the money for the bigger school but want to begin racking up college credit.
-Maybe they don’t have the grades for the bigger school and want to show they can do college level work.
+Maybe they don’t have the grades for the bigger school and want to show they can do college-level work.
 Maybe they aren’t ready for a big school atmosphere or to be far from home.
 However, when you enter a community college with the idea of transferring, keep your eye on your ultimate goal and make sure the effort you make will be worth it.
 As for financial aid, see some of the questions below, but keep in mind that some American programs may not be available to international students.
 The financial aid office of the colleges in which you are interested can advise you.

 I am a freshman at the University at Albany.
 I am very interested in transferring to Cornell University for the fall 1996 semester.
 What do you think I need to have (academically) to make this dream possible?

 OK, first, let me say that I am not an expert on Cornell’s admissions criteria.
 Second, I’m going to assume that you applied to Cornell out of high school and for whatever reason, didn’t get in.
 Every university has a unique transfer policy, many schools welcome transfer students with open arms and go out of their way to make it easy for them to do so.
 Your first step in making your dream come true is to find out what Cornell’s policy is.
-Call the school’s undergraduate admissions office, tell them you’re interested in transferring, and ask for all the appropriate information.
+Call the school’s undergraduate admissions office, tell them you’re interested in transferring and ask for all the appropriate information.
 As a prospective transfer student, you will need to structure your current academic work so that it will transfer as credit for graduation to Cornell.
 This means you need to review Cornell’s requirements for graduation and begin to work toward that goal even though you are not a student there.
 This will likely require some contact with Cornell to ensure that the courses you are taking in Albany do transfer in the way you expect.
 Keep in mind, though, that you may eventually want or need to finish at Albany so it is best to try and take courses that “work” at both schools.
 The Back Door.
 This does not work at every school and has an element of risk, but I’m going to lay this out for you as truly an alternative for dreamers.
 Many universities have an evening college or continuing education school where you can take courses offered by the regular university, often at the same time of day.
 The difference is that 1) you are not a degree candidate, and 2) you aren’t going to get certain benefits of other students (like the option of living on campus which, for freshmen, lessens the college experience).
 The strategy here is to rack up a number of hours (maybe 30-50) toward your intended major, then apply to the school for admissions as a degree candidate.
 If you’ve done well in these prior courses, the school typically admits you as a degree candidate.
 Again, there is always the possibility that you won’t get in, but if you discuss this possibility with Cornell openly, you may feel good enough about your chances to give it a try.
 I know a number of students who have gained admissions to colleges and earned degrees by this back door admissions approach.
 But by all means, apply to the school first as a transfer student.
 Good luck with your dream.

 I would like to transfer to a college in California, but I really don’t know how to go about getting scholarships.
 What should I do?